hayatonakamura/EC500_C1/API/codereview/README.md

    ### Part 2:

 In order to create a local website, I used the library *flask*, and displayed the necessary information on http://localhost:5000/ .

+The following cases were tested:
+1. Time it takes to execute the file
+2. The google cloud vision labels
+3. Invalid Username Case

+   ### Aside:

+The file **flasktest.py** is simply to test if the flask library works.
+Refer to **flask.py** for the actual main code.